 November 1, 1998

 The Holy Spirit works to convict the world of its sin—yet our culture does not like to see, know, or even acknowledge guilt.
 Preaching from the Gospel of John, Alistair Begg teaches that the Holy Spirit works to convict each person of sin and drive us to Christ.
-The Bible reminds Christians to pray not to convince God of what we need, but so that our wills would align with the will of God.
+The Bible reminds Christians to pray not to convince God of what we need but so that our wills would align with His will.

 5But now I am going to him who sent me, and none of you asks me, ‘Where are you going?’
 6But because I have said these things to you, sorrow has filled your heart.
 7Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you.
 8And when he comes, he will convict the world concerning sin and righteousness and judgment: 9concerning sin, because they do not believe in me; 10concerning righteousness, because I go to the Father, and you will see me no longer; 11concerning judgment, because the ruler of this world is judged.

 12“I still have many things to say to you, but you cannot bear them now.
 13When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come.
 14He will glorify me, for he will take what is mine and declare it to you.
 15All that the Father has is mine; therefore I said that he will take what is mine and declare it to you.

 16“A little while, and you will see me no longer; and again a little while, and you will see me.”

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.